w3bcooki3/osintvault/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new features, improvements, or bug fixes, please feel free to reach out on Linkedin https://bit.ly/hirahul
+If you have ideas for new features, improvements, or bug fixes, please feel free to reach out on [LinkedIn](https://bit.ly/hirahul).

 ---

 ## 📄 License